HRA Calculator

 How to use HRA Calculator online?

 Manually determining your HRA deduction can be problematic and time-consuming.
 Thankfully, finding a quality HRA exemption calculator is relatively simple.
+Once you find such a tool, simply follow the steps mentioned below to determine your yearly HRA benefits.

-- Step 2: Fill in the appropriate fields with your basic salary amount, dearness allowance earnings, HRA amount and your total rent.
+Open the calculator page and fill the appropriate fields with your basic salary amount, dearness allowance earnings, HRA amount and your total rent.

-- Step 3: Next, choose whether you reside in a metropolitan city or a non-metro city.
+Next, choose whether you reside in a metropolitan city or a non-metro city and verify all the data that you entered once again to prevent any errors.

 Benefits of using an HRA Exemption Calculator

-If you are wondering, whether you are better off avoiding such online calculators, following are some benefits of using these tools that you should consider:
+If you are wondering whether you are better off avoiding such online calculators, following are some benefits of using these tools that you should consider:

 - These calculators ensure swift calculations of your HRA claims.
 Manual calculations tend to be much slower.